MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 The first step in the process is to use the Z probe to populate as much of the mesh as possible.

-To start the process issue `G29 P1` or, if you want to see the values as they are measured, `G29 P1 O`
+To start the process issue `G29 P1` or, if you want to see the values as they are measured, `G29 P1 T`

 If the EEPROM hasn’t been initialized then it’ll tell you to issue the `M502, M500, M501` sequence.
 If that happens then you’ll need to re-issue the `G29 P1` command.